Home IIT JEE What is a Good NTA Score in JEE Main 2026?

 The JEE Mains marks are announced by the National Testing Agency in percentile format through the normalisation method.
 It is done after aggregating the candidate’s raw grades in each subject.
 Therefore the normalization method is used to determine the percentile rank in Physics, Chemistry and Maths.
 This percentile is used to present the JEE Main merit list.
 This is done because the JEE Main exam is conducted in 2 sessions which may cause an imbalance in the level of difficulty of the exam.
 Not just (just in case definition) this, this method has been adopted to avoid the occurrence of ties between two students scoring the same marks.

-Therefore to avoid ties the percentile score is calculated to the 7th decimal place.
+Therefore, to avoid ties the percentile score is calculated to the 7th decimal place.
 It is done only after the completion of the normalisation method for each session on a scale of 100 to 0.

 You can get an idea of what college you will be getting admission to before NTA releases the merit list by just the normalisation method.
 You can use your raw score and convert it into percentile with the help of the formula mentioned below: